Synerty/synerty-peek/docs/troubleshooting/troubleshooting_debian/TroubleshootingDebian.rst

 ```````````````````````````````````````

 This is caused when developing peek.
 The Peek Platform watches the files in each plugin
-and then copies them the the UI build directories as they change, EG build-ns, build-web.
+and then copies them the the UI build directories as they change, EG build-web.

 There are quite a few files to monitor and the limits are nice and conservative on Linux
 by default